AP Glossary

 On most slots, no — trigger probability per spin is fixed.
 On some progressives, betting max is required to qualify for the top jackpot, which is a different question.

 Trigger is the game event (bonus fires).
-Threshold is the meter or counter value at which the play becomes +EV from your perspective.
+Threshold is the counter value at which the play tips in your favor.
 They're related but not identical.

 Ready to put trigger into practice?